tbellenger/playlist/Readme.md

 ## Description

-Pregame is a webpage designed for music lovers to have a preview about the bands/artists' performance of the festivals through Spotify videos.
+Pregame is a webpage designed for music lovers to have a preview about the bands/artists' performance of the festivals through Spotify tracks.
 The search engine will automatically generate a spotify playlist with the top track from each of the artists in the lineup based on the corresponding search result.

 ## Table of Contents